routegy/routegy-docs/app/docs/how-to/capture-survey-feedback.md

 # Capture survey feedback

-The goal of this document is to cover how to create [patterns](/reference/patterns/) that capture feedback with a survey.
-Surveys are meant to gain insight by asking targeted questions to better understand the person and their feedback.
+This how-to covers how to create [patterns](/reference/patterns/) that capture feedback with a survey.
+Surveys are meant to gain insight by asking targeted questions to better understand a person and their feedback.

-## Prerequisites
+## Prerequisite

-Before starting, you should familiarize yourself with the [How to: Create new patterns](/how-to/create-new-patterns/) document.
-Only once you've read that and are confident in creating new patterns in the Admin web app, should you continue.
+You should be familiar with [creating new patterns](/how-to/create-new-patterns/).

-### Example
+## Feedback survey example

-This pattern snippet is an imaginary survey that captures some information about the person and how they heard about the company before asking them for feedback.
+This survey pattern captures information about a person and how they heard about the company before asking them for feedback.

 ```yaml
 title: 'Routegy trial survay'